Dream Whip

 Dream Whip is a brand of whipped topping mix that is mixed with milk and vanilla to make a whipped dessert topping, currently owned by the Kraft Heinz company.

-Dream Whip was developed and released by the General Foods Corporation in 1957, as one of its convenience products that flooded the market by that time.
+Dream Whip was developed and released by the General Foods Corporation in 1956 as one of its convenience products marketed at that time.

 General Foods would be eventually bought by Philip Morris USA in 1985, and ended up generally being absorbed by Kraft Foods Inc.